Young women, bringing purpose to food & fibre.

 - Gathering allies - connecting with your mentor and networking with progressive people across the sector – from farmers to food system builders, product developers, marketers and more.

-Registration is available to women currently in some form of tertiary study or training.
+Registration is available to women currently in some form of tertiary study or training or in the first few years of their career.

-‘Generation Change’ is for young women in tertiary study or training, interested in making positive impact in New Zealand’s food & fibre sector.
+‘Generation Change’ is for young women in tertiary study/training, or the first few years of their career interested in making positive impact in New Zealand’s food & fibre sector.

 You will leave ‘Generation Change’ inspired to make your mark in the food and fibre sector – part of a group of young women ready to bring their true self to meeting our world’s great challenges and opportunities.
 ‘Generation Change’ works to four outcomes: